Alaska's Federal Delegation

 In Anchorage: 1815 Bragaw Street, Suite 209B, Anchorage, AK 99508

 Miles Baker works on behalf of the university with the legislature, the governor, and state and federal agencies.
 Baker advises the president, Board of Regents, and university executives on political issues and strategies essential to successfully move the university’s legislative priorities.

-Through the Capitol Report, during session he provides regular updates to the university community regarding legislative activities, the university budget approval process, and legislation affecting the university and its constituents.
+Throughout the session Baker will provide regular updates to the university community about legislative activities, the university budget approval process, and legislation affecting the university and its constituents.

 Baker has extensive experience with a wide range of skills, from communications, public relations, finance and marketing, to extensive government relations, legislative strategy and advocacy experience, and has deep ties to Alaska with contacts throughout the state.
 He previously worked for the Alaska Gasline Development Corporation (AGDC) as vice president of external affairs and government relations.
 He was chief of staff for Senator Bert Stedman, where he gained progressive responsibility as senior legislative aide and principal policy advisor.
 He was responsible for legislative drafting, political strategy and communications with legislators, staff, industry coalitions, business leaders and political subdivisions around the state.
 As staff for the co-chairman of the Alaska Senate Finance Committee he was responsible for providing strategic counsel to senate leadership on revenue and finance issues.